-The Legislature of the State of Connecticut has in Chapter 124 and in Chapter 476a of the General Statutes, and in Section 20 of the Special Act Incorporating the Borough of Fenwick, as amended, authorized the adoption of regulations designed to promote the public health, safety, and general welfare of the public, and more specifically, to secure safety from fire, panic, flood and other dangers.
-The Board of Warden and Burgesses of the Borough of Fenwick adopts the following regulations pursuant to that statutory authorization.
+The Legislature of the State of Connecticut has in Title 8, Chapter 124, Section 8-2 of the General Statutes authorized zoning commissions to adopt regulations designed to promote the public health, safety, and general welfare of the public, and more specifically, to secure safety from fire, panic, flood and other dangers.
+The Planning and Zoning Commission adopts the following regulations pursuant to that statutory authorization.